psomhorst/adapt/README.md

 └── TEMPLATE.md             # This file
 ```

-**Note**: Directories in this template that should otherwise be empty contain a
+**Note**: Directories in this template that are otherwise empty contain a
 .gitkeep file.
 These files only exist to have git clone the directories.
 You can
 remove these files after your repository is cloned.

 All data should go in the `data/` folder. `data/source/` only contains source
 data.
 Source data should be read-only. `data/annotations/` should contain extra